Joseph Wambaugh: Writing career

 In 1992, Wambaugh generated controversy with his nonfiction book Echoes in the Darkness, based on the murder of Susan Reinert, a teacher in the Upper Merion School District in suburban Philadelphia, Pennsylvania.
 Critics alleged that the author paid prosecutors in the trial of principal Jay C. Smith to funnel information to him before an arrest was made.
 Smith's conviction was overturned by the Pennsylvania Supreme Court on the grounds that the prosecution hid the existence of sand that could have supported Smith's case.
 The chief investigator, John J. Holtz of the Pennsylvania State Police, later admitted having accepted $50,000 from author Wambaugh.
 Smith sued the police for collusion to falsely convict him, but lost after a federal appeals court concluded that despite his release, evidence of his guilt remained overwhelming.
 The earlier murder conviction of Smith's alleged co-conspirator, William Bradfield, remained undisturbed.
 Bradfield died in prison.

 One of Wambaugh's most known nonfiction books is The Blooding, which tells the story behind an early landmark case in which DNA fingerprinting helped solve two murders in Leicester, England.
 The DNA evidence resulted in the arrest and conviction of Colin Pitchfork.

+In the 2000s, Wambaugh also began teaching screenwriting courses as a guest lecturer for the theater department at the University of California, San Diego.
 In 2003, Fire Lover: A True Story brought Wambaugh his second Edgar Award, for Best Crime Fact book.
 In 2004, he received an MWA Grand Master Award.

-In the 2000s, Wambaugh also began teaching screenwriting courses as a guest lecturer for the theater department at the University of California, San Diego.

 Hollywood Station series

 In 2006, Wambaugh returned to fiction with the publication of Hollywood Station, set in the summer of 2006.
 It was his first novel since Floaters (1996) – and his first to depict the officers and detectives of LAPD since The Delta Star (1983).
-Hollywood Station was highly critical of conditions caused by the federal consent decree under which the LAPD had to operate after the Rampart scandal.
 In 2008, he followed it with Hollywood Crows, a sequel featuring Hollywood Division Community Relations Officers ("Crows") that featured many of the same characters.
 This was followed by Hollywood Moon in 2009, Hollywood Hills in 2010, and Harbor Nocturne in 2012, set in successive calendar years and involving officers of Hollywood Station's midwatch (5:00 pm to 3:00 am).
 He retired from writing afterward, saying in 2020 he was "too old" to author another book.

-The only recurring characters to appear in all five books of the series are "Hollywood Nate" Weiss, a cop with dreams of movie stardom; "Flotsam" and "Jetsam", two cops who are avid surfers and always speak in a thick surfer lingo; and "Compassionate Charlie" Gilford, a lazy night-watch detective who functions as a sardonic Greek chorus.

 The incidents in which the various police characters are involved are based in part on anecdotes Wambaugh collects from working police officers.